Life Cycle Ritual Offerings

 This ritual has been in practice since hundreds of years.
 Bel fruit (wood apple) has a peculiar quality of not getting rotten and remaining fresh forever.
 This ritual have to be done before 12 year for the girl.

-The ceremony is conducted before the first Menstruation.
+Ili needs to be completed before this ritual.
 Generally accepted age is 5, 7, 9, 11, and 13 year old.
 The first day of the ceremony starts with a usual puja conducted either by the eldest woman of the lineage or the priest.
 A doll representing the bahra Khaya, the cave ghost, is prepared and put at one corner of the room.
-It is possessed in some way by the bahra khaya and thus as homage the girls regularly conducts puja to the khayak.
-Also from this day onward the girls has to put on a special facial called Kaoo to make her beautiful.
+Limit space contact prajwal

 BRATA BRANDHAN(KETA PUJA) – Newar Ceremony for Boys under 12 year old